SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Restaurants Near Baker Beach in San Francisco

-Warming Hut: This little café is a wonderful place to have a bite to eat or a bit to drink while checking out their cute gift shop.
+Warming Hut Park Store: This little café is a wonderful place to have a bite to eat or hot drink while checking out their cute gift shop.
 It is also a perfect stop when you are doing some walking, hiking, or taking a bike ride around the area.
-You will also get a great view of the bridge and over to Marin from it.
-It is located at 983 Marine Drive
+You will also get a great view of the bridge and over to Marin from here.
+It is located at 983 Marine Drive in the Presidio, heading north of Baker Beach about a half an hour on foot.

 Pizzetta 211: We love going here since it is a highly underrated pizza joint in the city.
 We also love that the menu changes fairly often, so we always have something new to try.
 They have a wonderful outdoor area for when the sky is clear.
 FYI: It is a small place, so you may have to wait a bit during the busy times.
-211 23rd Avenue
+You'll find it in the Richmond District, about a 15-minute walk south of Baker Beach, at 211 23rd Avenue.

 Lokma: If you like Middle Eastern food, then you will have to try Lokma.
-The name means “a bite” in Turkish, you will be able to find more than enough to fill you up.
-Even though they just opened in 2018, they have already been featured in the Michelin Guide and in Forbes Magazine.
-1801 Clement Street
+Though the name means “a bite” in Turkish, you will be able to find more than enough to fill you up.
+Relatively new since 2018, they have already been featured in the Michelin Guide and in Forbes Magazine.
+This is another one in the Richmond at 1801 Clement Street.

 More Options Along Clement in the Inner Richmond: There are loads of other great choices just outside the Presidio on Clement Street.
 Some of these include Bistro Mediterraneo, Garden House Café, and Harajuku Sushi.
 Learn more about the Inner Richmond District.